 Italians have a thing for strong cologne.
 But the car is not the best place to express your love of scented stuff.
 Even worse, the dispenser sits in the Fiat 500’s cup holder.
 Dehydration may be a real possibility, but you’ll smell nice.

-The Fiat 500 may have to take the prize of the car with the most weird options.
+The Fiat 500 may have to take the prize of the car with the weirdest options.
 The car also offers a makeup holder and coffee maker, making the morning commute more interesting by watching the funny lady in the Fiat 500 applying makeup and brewing an espresso while driving.

 3. Nissan Cube round shag patch